GATECH-EIC/ShiftAddLLM/README.md

 ### Speed Test
-In order to measure the latency of generating each token, you first need to install the cuda kernel. ( We developed it based on lut_gemm.
-Although the naming has not changed, the code has been changed to a new one. )
+To measure the latency of token generation, start by installing the CUDA kernel.
+This kernel is based on lut_gemm, but please note that the code has been updated, even though the name remains the same.
 ```bash
 cd lut_gemm
 python setup_lut.py install
 ```
-Then you need to quantize the model in Lat. version and save the packed weights
+Next, quantize the model in the Lat. version and save the packed weights:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python model/opt.py \
     facebook/opt-125m \